mikbe/commandable/README.markdown

     # See the Widget app for an example of this.
     require 'yourappname'
     Commandable.execute(ARGV)

+    # If you don't want the output from your methods to be printed automatically
+    # for instance if your method already outputs some text, you can add :silent
+    # to the execute command like this:
+    # Commandable.execute(ARGV, :silent)

 I actually prefer to create a separate file for my **Commandable** configuration and load it in my main app  file in the `lib` directory.
 Again, take a look at `Widget` to see what I mean.